hrcraddock/plants/opiumpoppy/README.md

 	description="Image from Wedel’s Opiologia"
 	license="CC BY-SA 4.0">

 Moving into the eighteenth century, Swedish naturalist Carl Linnaeus named the opium poppy *Papaver somniferum* in his [*Species Plantarum*](https://archive.org/details/speciesplantarum00clin_857/page/508/mode/2up?q=papaver) (1753), the genus coming from the noun for poppy in Greek and the species name acknowledging its sleep and dream-inducing properties in the etymological link to the latin *somnium,* meaning "dream" or "vision."
-This name differentiates the opium poppy from other varieties of annual flowering plants in the family Papaveraceae.
+This name differentiates the opium poppy from other varieties of annual flowering plants in the family *Papaveraceae*.
 <param ve-entity eid="Q1043" title="Linnaeus" aliases="Carolus Linnaeus">
 <param ve-iframe
 src="https://archive.org/embed/speciesplantarum00clin_857/page/508">